On the Quantum K-theory of Quiver Varieties at Roots of Unity: Introduction

-Explicit formulas for ${\bf M}_{\cL} (\zz,\aa,q)$ in terms of representation theory of quantum groups were obtained in \cite{Okounkov:2022aa}.
-An alternative description of these operators in terms of the elliptic stable envelope classes were also obtained in \cites{2020arXiv200407862K, Kononov:2020cux}.
-In any chosen basis of equivariant $K$-theory $K_{T}(X)$ the operators ${\bf M}_{\cL} (\zz,\aa,q)$ are represented by matrices with coefficients given by rational functions of all parameters $\zz,\aa$ and $q$.
-It is also known that ${\bf M}_{\cL}(\zz,\aa,q)$ are nonsingular at any $q\in \mathbb{C}$.
+Explicit formulae for ${\bf M}_{\cL} (\zz,\aa,q)$ in terms of representation theory of quantum groups were obtained in \cite{Okounkov:2022aa}.
+An alternative description of these operators in terms of the elliptic stable envelope classes was also obtained in \cites{2020arXiv200407862K, Kononov:2020cux}.
+In any chosen basis of the equivariant $K$-theory $K_{T}(X)$ the operators ${\bf M}_{\cL} (\zz,\aa,q)$ are represented by matrices with coefficients given by rational functions in $\mathbb{Q}(\zz,\aa,q)$.